ScottWeinstein/react-ng-perf-comparison/README.md

 ### Scripting

-Angular spends a much lower percentage of time scripting than React.
+Angular spends a much smaller percentage of time scripting than React.

-For 500 Components, we found that our React app averaged 21% more time scripting than our Angular app (44.5% to 53.9).
-At 100 Components, we found that React spent a much larger 92% increase in the time spent scripting versus Angular.
+__For Test 1 (500 Components), we found that React averaged 21% more time scripting than our Angular app (44.5% to 53.9%)__.

+__For Test 2 (100 Components), we found that React averaged almost double the time spent scripting with a 92% increase versus Angular (6.3% to 12.1%).__

 *See the [Test Results Spreadsheet](./test-results/README.md) for the entire data set*